Freshwater pufferfish is gaining popularity among aquarium hobbyists because they look adorable with their ball-like appearance.

-They are also interesting creatures because of their territorial behavior and unique ability to puff up air or water.
+They are also exciting creatures because of their territorial behavior and unique ability to puff up air or water.

-If yes, it is important to distinguish which puffers belong to freshwater and which ones thrive only in brackish aquarium.
+If yes, it is essential to distinguish which puffers belong to freshwater and which ones thrive only in a brackish aquarium.

 For a start, here are seven freshwater blowfish for your tank:

-Measuring just about 1 inch in size, dwarf puffers are among the smallest in the tetraodon family.
+dwarf puffers are among the smallest in the tetraodon family measuring just about 1 inch in size

-Many aquarists see the Dwarf puffer as the most ideal puffer to keep in an aquarium.
+Many aquarists see the Dwarf puffer as the ideal puffer to keep in an aquarium.